Pioneers play pioneer ball. Important nuances and rules of the game

 Introduction

 Pioneerball is a game sport with a ball, similar in rules to volleyball.
-It originated in the USSR in the 30s of the 20th century.
-The name of the game comes from the fact that it is a ball game and it was played by the pioneers.
+Originated in the USSR in the 30s of the 20th century.
+The name of the game comes from the fact that it is a ball game and was played by pioneers.

 Chapter 1 History

 In January 1925, the Moscow Council of Physical Education developed and approved the first official rules for volleyball competitions.
 According to these rules, Moscow championships have been regularly held since 1927.
 An important event in the development of volleyball in our country was the championship played during the first All-Union Spartakiad in 1928 in Moscow.
-It was attended by men's and women's teams from Moscow, Ukraine, the North Caucasus, Transcaucasia, the Far East.
-In the same year, a permanent panel of judges was established in Moscow.
+It was attended by men's and women's teams from Moscow, Ukraine, the North Caucasus, Transcaucasia, and the Far East.
+In the same year, a permanent panel of judges was created in Moscow.

 During the Great Patriotic War, volleyball continued to be cultivated in military units.
 Already in 1943, volleyball courts in the rear began to come to life.
-Since 1945, the championships of the USSR have been resumed, and volleyball has become one of the most popular sports in our country.
+Since 1945, the USSR championships have been resumed, and volleyball in our country has become one of the most popular sports.
 The number of people involved in volleyball was estimated at 5-6 million (and according to some sources, several times more).
-As the legendary coach Vyacheslav Platonov notes in his book The Equation with Six Known Ones, “those days, those years are unimaginable without volleyball.
-A ball flying through a net stretched between two pillars (trees, racks) had a magical effect on teenagers, on boys and girls, on brave warriors who returned from the battlefield, on those who were drawn to each other.
-And then everyone was drawn to each other.
-Volleyball was played in yards, parks, stadiums, on the beaches ...
-Together with amateurs, recognized masters - Anatoly Chinilin, Anatoly Eingorn, Vladimir Ulyanov, did not hesitate to go to the net.
-Thanks to such a mass character, schoolchildren who took the ball in their hands for the first time quickly grew into real stars of Soviet and world volleyball.
+As the legendary coach Vyacheslav Platonov notes in his book “The Equation with Six Famous”, “those days, those years are unimaginable without volleyball.
+The ball flying through a net stretched between two pillars (trees, racks) had a magical effect on teenagers, on boys and girls, on brave warriors returning from the battlefields, on those who were drawn to each other.
+And then everyone was drawn to each other.”
+Volleyball was played in courtyards, parks, stadiums, on beaches...
+Along with amateurs, recognized masters - Anatoly Chinilin, Anatoly Eingorn, Vladimir Ulyanov - did not hesitate to go to the net.
+Thanks to such mass participation, schoolchildren who picked up a ball for the first time quickly grew into real stars of Soviet and world volleyball.

-USSR championship competitions were held exclusively in open areas, most often after football matches in the vicinity of stadiums, and major competitions, such as the 1952 World Cup, were held in the same stadiums with crowded stands.
-(2)
+Competitions for the USSR championship were held exclusively in open areas, most often after football matches next to the stadiums, and the largest competitions, such as the 1952 World Cup, were held in the same stadiums with crowded stands.(2)

 Our men's team also became the first Olympic champion in Tokyo 1964.
-She also won the Olympics in Mexico City (1968) and in Moscow (1980).
-And the women's team four times (1968, 1972, 1980 and 1988) won the title of Olympic champions.
-(5)
+She won both the Olympics in Mexico City (1968) and Moscow (1980).
+And the women's team won the title of Olympic champion four times (1968, 1972, 1980 and 1988).(5)

-The All-Russian Volleyball Federation (VVF) was founded in 1991.
+The All-Russian Volleyball Federation (VFV) was founded in 1991.
 The president of the federation is Nikolai Patrushev.
 The Russian men's team is the winner of the 1999 World Cup and the 2002 World League.
-The women's team won the 2006 World Championship, the European Championships (1993, 1997, 1999, 2001), the Grand Prix (1997, 1999, 2002), the 1997 World Champions Cup.
+The women's team won the 2006 World Championships, European Championships (1993, 1997, 1999, 2001), Grand Prix (1997, 1999, 2002), and the 1997 World Champions Cup.

 Under the auspices of the FIVB

-Interesting Facts
+Interesting facts

-At the end of 2000, the International Volleyball Federation summed up the results of the competition "The Best of the 20th Century".
-In the "Best Player" nomination, Inna Ryskal and Konstantin Reva were awarded special awards, and in the "Best Coach" nomination - Givi Akhvlediani and Vyacheslav Platonov.
+At the end of 2000, the International Volleyball Federation summed up the results of the “Best of the 20th Century” competition.
+In the “Best Player” nomination, special awards were given to Inna Ryskal and Konstantin Reva, and in the “Best Coach” nomination – Givi Akhvlediani and Vyacheslav Platonov.

 1.2 Rules of the game